In a personal communication, Vincent Van Wyk has called my

 attention to the existence of these handkerchiefs.
 For nearly

-three years Britain was fighting a war of imperial conquest in
+three years Britain fought a war of imperial conquest in an

-an unfamiliar land on the other side of the globe.
-Newspapers
+unfamiliar land on the other side of the globe, and newspapers

 sometimes printed maps to help their readers make geographical

-It seems plausible that Molly, after she recalls wearing a
+It is quite plausible that Molly, after she recalls wearing a

-patriotic brooch at the concert, would then recall that at the
+patriotic brooch at the concert, would then recall owning one of

-clear that Molly has many uses for handkerchiefs and appreciates
+Molly has many uses for handkerchiefs and appreciates showy

-showy ones: "how did we finish it off yes O yes I pulled him off
+ones: "how did we finish it off yes O yes I pulled him off into

-into my handkerchief"; "weeks and weeks I kept the handkerchief
+my handkerchief"; "weeks and weeks I kept the handkerchief under

 handkerchiefs about 6/- in all sure you cant get on in this